glogovacu/textAplikacija/README.md

 - Optimization if possible for text files
 - Implementation of encapsulation instead of static variables
 - Add a custom combo box
+- Make it resposive
+- Add a log out button

 ## Changelog:
 	13.06.2023.